Siddpawar9222/Obsidian-Vault/SpringBoot/012-SpringBootHTTPS/003-Implement SSL directly to spring app.md

 ## **Step 8: Test Your SSL Configuration**

-1. Open your browser and go to:
+1. Open  browser and go to:

     ```
     https://yourdomain.com:8443